SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 Why do I use credentials like past school and company affiliation to judge that?
 Mostly for efficiency reasons.
 Looking up each employee's open source contribution history seems like overkill, and incidentally, would only work for technical recruits.
 That level of due diligence is completely warranted for the founders of a company (i.e. picking a startup just because the founders went to Stanford is a terrible idea), but may not be neccessary for getting a sense for the backgrounds of the early employees.

 Of course, please take my advice with a grain of salt.
 There are people with a lot more experience than me who would disagree with me on this point.

+You might also ask: why does hiring strong early employees matter so much anyway?
+It matters because it is the early employees who will serve as your mentors, and as the startup scales, it is the early employees who will become the company's leaders.
+Besides the founders, they will be the party with the biggest influence on the company's destiny.
+Relaxing hiring standards is tempting, but the consequences are subtle and self-perpetuating.
+Rowdy and misogynistic early hires, for example, will very likely build a company that is rowdy and misogynistic.

 #### Investor pedigree